“An old French governor’s mansion turned contemporary, buzzy hotel with mouth-watering Khmer cuisine, just minutes from the iconic Angkor Wat”

 All room and suites enjoy contemporary comforts such as LCD flat screen TVs, DVD players, sound system and free WiFi.
 You also get a safe, air-con, a fan, a minibar (with cold towels in), and excellent coffee and tea making facilities with a cafetière and real ground coffee.

 Bathrooms have natural eco-friendly Sense Nature products, hairdryers and bathrobes alongside gentle reminders about water usage.
-Uniquely, water comes through a stone passageway in the wall into the black slate shower/bath.
+The Governor Suite has an in-room free-standing bathtub.
 If you're not a couple comfortable with each other's bathroom habits, the large long louvered sliding door may not provide as much privacy as you'd like.

 - Air conditioning